 It’s better to be safe than sorry when you run a daycare, but that doesn’t mean you can’t find a reasonable insurance option.
 Let’s demystify the terms and help you make the right decision for your daycare.

 When it comes to daycare center insurance coverage, there are a few terms you should know:

 Liability defines the situations that good insurance can help you resolve.

-The bare minimum most states require is general liability, which covers claims for bodily injury or damage to property.
-However, this doesn’t include coverage for situations like negligence lawsuits, professional liability, workers compensation or more.
+The bare minimum most states require is general liability, which covers claims for negligence lawsuits.
+However, this doesn’t include coverage for situations like worker’s compensation, employers practices, property claims or more.

 What kind of insurance coverage should I get?

 The rule of thumb in daycare center insurance is: the more your policy covers, the better you are protected.

 According to Todd, there are options available for a variety of different centers.
 He recommends at least $1 Million in general liability per occurrence, and $2M – $4M on the annual aggregate.

 In his experience, professional liability coverage is a really important coverage to have when you’re operating a school type of business.
 There’s a great potential to get sued for “not teaching”, even though it may not be your fault.